Oscar-W-Chen/gpu-ai-inference-server/README.md

 - [x] Complete the notebook such that the Google Colab runs the server directly on Go without containers
 - [x] Add to documentation under docs/
 - [x] Fully implement ModelRepository and integrate it with the code stack
-- [ ] Fully implement the model specific loading, inferencing, and unloading logic
+- [x] Fully implement the model specific loading, inferencing, and unloading logic for ONNX
+- [x] Put API.md on homepage
+- [ ] Restructure main.go to use singleton inference manager throughout the server session
-- [ ] Put complete model files under /model directory to test loading functions
+- [x] Put complete model files under /model directory to test loading functions
 - [ ] Add other Go files to set up the full functioning server
 - [ ] Run full end-to-end integration test on AI inferencing on top of GPUs